Military School Alternative to Public Education

 Public Education Alternatives

-Parents unanimously agree that an education system should provide the basic tools in math, English, science and history to ensure that their sons and daughters can enter college without the need to take remedial classes in order to pass college level courses in these fields.
-In addition parents wish to see their children exposed to a variety of cultural courses such as art, music more involved in extracurricular activities.
-These provide the solid foundation for life necessary for today’s young men and women.
+Parents unanimously agree that an education system should provide the basic tools in math, English, science, and history to ensure that their sons and daughters can enter college without the need to take remedial classes in order to pass college-level courses in these fields.
+In addition, parents wish to see their children exposed to a variety of cultural courses such as art, music more involved in extracurricular activities.
+These provide a solid foundation for life necessary for today’s young men and women.
 Private schools normally do a much better job of providing these needs to students.
 First and foremost is that private schools have a clear mission that is aimed at students, not teachers, politicians or other groups.
-They are not held back by fiscal constraints as their funding comes from tuition, donations and endowments.
+They are not held back by fiscal constraints as their funding comes from tuition, donations, and endowments.
 They are also not hamstrung by mediocre teachers that cannot be fired or restraint on hiring whoever they wish at whatever salary the market will bear.
 Since hiring salaries are not dictated by government, private schools tend to have a higher percentage of teachers with degrees in the field they are teaching and more advanced degreed teachers.
-Private schools by and large have a more specific mission, well known by faculty and staff and are not as regulated by government policies as public schools.
-For these and more reasons, private schools have shown a growth over the last decade with many continue to show growth during these economic times.
+Private schools, by and large, have a more specific mission, well known by faculty and staff and are not as regulated by government policies as public schools.
+For these and more reasons, private schools have shown growth over the last decade with many continue to show growth during these economic times.

 Military Schools as an Alternative to Public Education